 This addon is built to limit fake orders by displaying reCaptcha in the order checkout form.

 It only makes sense to have it if you have a fake orders problem.
 Otherwise, I do not recommend it as: It will slow down the user experience You might lose some orders because reCaptcha is annoying If Google is experiencing any downtimes – your users will be unable to make a checkout for that moment.

 This addon is legit to consider.
 It can ban the IP addresses of somebody trying to brute-force front office and back office passwords.

 You might want to have it when you have more than 1000 users in your store.
 Otherwise, it is useless as if you are the only user – there is nothing to hack into.

 Suppose you can force your users to use strong passwords (like eight characters or more long).
 In that case, it is also no point as brute-forcing such length passwords are impossible with the current technologies.

 I am firmly against bots blocking addons as they can easily hurt your SEO.

 Many online directories are scanning your site, and they can list your store on their platform, giving you a “backlink”.
 This backing increases your site authority and SEO ranking position.

 Having bots blocking addons, you might limit Google or Ahrefs from scanning your store, and you will end with never indexed store.

 Backup your store in case some failure occurs after launch.
-Make a consistent habit of backuping the PrestaShop database and files (each month, for example).
-Don’t rely just on hosting automatic backups - they can be lost too!
+Make a consistent habit of backing up the PrestaShop database and files (each month, for example).
+Don’t rely just on hosting automatic backups – they can be lost too!